Molly Seidel: Professional

-With the Olympic postponement, Seidel broke her personal mark in the half marathon at Hampton, Georgia, running a 1:08:28 on February 28, 2021 in the Publix Atlanta Half Marathon held on the premises of the Atlanta Motor Speedway.
+With the Olympic postponement, Seidel broke her personal mark in the half marathon at Hampton, Georgia, running a 1:08:28 on February 28, 2021, in the Publix Atlanta Half Marathon held on the premises of the EchoPark Automotive Speedway, as the event was moved to Henry County because of Fulton County restrictions.

-On August 6, 2021, Seidel won the bronze medal in the Tokyo 2020 marathon and was the first woman from the United States to win an Olympic marathon medal since Deena Kastor's bronze in 2004.
+On August 6, 2021, Seidel won the bronze medal in the Tokyo 2020 marathon and was the first American woman to medal in the event since Deena Kastor's bronze in 2004.

 Seidel finished fourth at the 2021 New York City Marathon with a time of 2:24:42, which was the fastest ever by an American woman.
 She won $50,000 in prize money--$25,000 for her fourth-place finish and $25,000 for finishing as the top American.

+In 2021, Molly Seidel participated in the Berbee Derby held in Fitchburg, Wisconsin and set the record for the fastest run for an individual dressed as a turkey.

 On April 18, 2022, Seidel competed in the 2022 Boston Marathon.
-She was in the lead pack for the first half of the race, but ended up withdrawing after 16 miles due to a hip impingement.
+She was in the lead pack for the first half of the race but ended up withdrawing after 16 miles due to a hip impingement.

+On October 8, 2023, Seidel competed in the 2023 Chicago Marathon.
+In her first marathon start in eighteen months, Seidel finished in eighth place, the second American, in a personal best time of 2:23:07.

+On February 1, 2024, Seidel announced via her Instagram that she would not be racing in the 2024 U.S. Olympic Team Trials – Marathon due to a broken patella and partially torn patella tendon.

+On November 2, 2025, Seidel started but did not finish the New York City Marathon.